IBMPredictiveAnalytics/SimulateActiveDataset/Readme.md

 # SimulateActiveDataset
-## Generate a new dataset from variable distributions in the act
+## Generate a new dataset from variable distributions in the active dataset
- This custom dialog generates a new dataset based on the a
+ This custom dialog generates a new dataset based on the active dataset.
+Distributions are fit to the selected variables, including cross-variable correlation and contingency tables.
+Values are then drawn randomly from these distributions.

 ---
 Requirements